 Anyway, data “at rest” is any data that is just sitting on a hard drive or disk somewhere, waiting for someone to read it.
 In order to read that data, you have to gain access to a server (or workstation) that has access to the data and read it.
 Encryption of data “at rest” requires more effort to accomplish, because it has to be decrypted every time someone tries to read it.
 Technologies like Bitlocker or PGP allow data to be encrypted while it’s just sitting there on a server.

-We only care about encryption of data “in transit” when we work with HIPAA regulations.
+We care most about encryption of data “in transit” when we work with HIPAA regulations.
 This is because the only way to access data that is “at rest” is to gain physical access to the data or to systems that have access to that data.
 HIPAA has other regulations that help reduce the likelihood that either of those things will happen, and since data “at rest” is never outside our realm of control, we can do much more to protect it.
 Most ePHI is sitting in a datacenter that is locked and requires specific permission to access, but that coverage doesn’t apply to the data when it’s moving between servers.